Campbell, Los Gatos, San Jose, and Saratoga, Ca

 With the use of e-cigs becoming increasingly popular in America, especially among the younger population, we must raise awareness on its harmful effects that could impact oral health in the long-term.

-Should you have any questions about oral health, or to schedule an appointment, contact Paul Lippi, DDS today by calling (408) 354-5535.
+Should you have any questions about oral health, or to Make Reservation, contact Paul Lippi, DDS today by calling (408) 354-5535.

 Paul Lippi, DDS, is proud to serve the oral health needs of patients living and working in Los Gatos, California, and the surrounding areas.